 From 2012, data are available in the Manure Bank dataset on the presence of pocket digesters on agricultural farms.
 However, no data are available on the amount and type of manure that is effectively digested.
-It is therefore assumed that all liquid cattle manure on the exploitation goes to the pocket digester when a pocket digester is present on that exploitation.
+It is therefore assumed that all liquid manure from cattle, and since the 2025 submission also from swine, on the exploitation goes to the pocket digester when a pocket digester is present on that exploitation.
 Manure from other animal categories is assumed not to be processed in the pocket digester.

 In the absence of specific emission factors for pocket digestion, the same emission factors as for digestion at professional manure processors are used.
-In 2022, NH3 emissions from manure processing account for 2 % of the total NH3 emission from agriculture in Flanders.
+In 2023, NH3 emissions from manure processing account for 2 % of the total NH3 emission from agriculture in Flanders.
 The emissions from manure processing are also calculated using the EMAV3.0 model.
 Based on data collected by the Manure Bank of the Flemish Land Agency, the amount and type of processed manure and the corresponding emission coefficient, the NH3 emission from manure processing can be calculated.
 Depending on the processing technique used, different emission factors for NH3 exist.
 The techniques used are composting (i.e. biothermal drying), digestion, biological treatment, physicochemical treatment, drying or a combination of those.

-NH_3 emissions from manure processing in Flanders are taken into account from 2000 on.
+NH3 emissions from manure processing in Flanders are taken into account from 2000 on.
 Before 2000 manure processing was rare.
 The amount of processed manure increased significantly from 2000 on.
-However, the NH_3 emission stabilized for the period 2008-2012, and increased again till 2018.
-The NH_3 emission in the period 2019-2022 is considerably lower than in the years 2016-2018.
+However, the NH3 emission stabilized for the period 2008-2012, and increased again till 2018.
+The NH3 emission in the period 2019-2022 is considerably lower than in the years 2016-2018.
 This fluctuation is due to the techniques used.
 Since 2007 more manure is processed in a biological treatment.
 This technique has a significant lower emission coefficient (0.05 %) than e.g. biothermal drying (5.63 %).
-In 2022 there is considerably more manure processed in a biological treatment compared to composting.
+In 2023 there is considerably more manure processed in a biological treatment compared to composting.